monostream/emporium-docs/guides/homeserver/kvm-switch.md

 [Manhattan Switches](https://manhattanproducts.eu/collections/kvm-switches)

-When buying Manhattan KVM and PiKVM, note: Manhattan includes a exampel USB cable but not HDMI; PiKVM needs a separate USB-C to USB-A cable and a power supply, etc.
+When buying Manhattan KVM and PiKVM, note: Manhattan includes an example USB cable but not HDMI; PiKVM needs a separate USB-C to USB-A cable and a power supply, etc.

 # Setup
 We don't describe the setup here.
-To setup the KVM switch is a no brainer and PiKVM has an excellent documentation.
+To set up the KVM switch is a no-brainer and PiKVM has an excellent documentation.
 But we encountered two Problems:

 ## Solve not working keyboard